 “They called me a traitor.
 The government brought me here and gave me an apartment.
 I’ve been living here for a year now.”

-“Did you bring your family here?”
+“Did you bring your family with you?”
 Jeremie asked.

 “Yes.
 They relocated to the province.
 I’m planning to bring them here but not now.
-After my studies, I will bring them.”
+I will bring them after I graduate.”

 “Film.”
-I still couldn’t see his face but I sensed a smile in his voice as he said it.
+I still couldn’t see his face but I sensed a smile in his voice when he said it.

-Our destination was getting close so I asked him one last question before we went back to being strangers; before we stepped out of the car and never see him again—I’ve never been in an Uber with the same driver.
+Our destination was getting close so I asked him one last question before we went back to being strangers; before we stepped out of the car and never see him again.

 “Do you miss home?”

-“Yes.
-I miss the food.
-Culture.
-You know?” he said with a hint of nostalgia in his voice.
+He says he misses the food and the community.
 “In my hometown, everybody knows everybody.
 There is a tight community.
 We help each other.
-If there is a party, everyone is welcome.
-The whole neighborhood is invited.
-My home will always be home.”
+If there’s a party, everyone is welcome.
+The whole neighborhood is invited.”

 The map told us that we had arrived at our destination.
 I wanted to ask him more questions, but there was no time left.
 We said goodbye and thanked him for getting us to our destination safely.

 We stepped into a restaurant that had that familiar warmth of home.
 A room full of Filipinos happily enjoying their dinner.
-And for a moment we forgot where we were on this planet.
-For a moment, we were able to bite that familiar taste of home.
+And for a moment, we forgot that we were in San Francisco.